rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove Tag Search Criteria

-Remove all search criteria from a tag
+This action is used to remove all search criteria from a tag

 ##### Input